Extruded Plastics banner

 Materials Process

-The list of plastics available for plastic extrusion services is quite long.
-It includes, among others: low density polyethylene (LDPE), high density polyethylene (HDPE), vinyl, polypropylene, polystyrene, butyrate and PETG.
+The array of plastics suitable for extrusion services is extensive, encompassing options like low density polyethylene (LDPE), high density polyethylene (HDPE), vinyl, polypropylene, polystyrene, butyrate, and PETG.

 LDPE